Best small phones 2024

 More expensive than most on this list

 The iPhone 15 Pro is one of the largest phones on this list despite still being small for a modern flagship.
 But if you forgive it being a little taller and wider than the other phones on this list, you'll get in return one of the best phones on the market.
+While it might have fallen behind the iPhone 16 Pro, it is also smaller making it ideal for those looking for power and easy handling.

-Apple's equipped the iPhone 15 Pro with amazing cameras as usual, and a super-powered A17 Pro chip that'll eat up even the most demanding apps.
+Apple's equipped the iPhone 15 Pro with amazing cameras as usual and a super-powered A17 Pro chip that'll eat up even the most demanding apps.
 It's also surprisingly light thanks to its titanium body, and features a customizable Action button on its left side for muting the phone, using shortcuts and more.

 The only other difficulty with this phone you'll need to accept is that it's quite expensive.
 You definitely won't be wasting your money if you do decide to splash out on this as your new small phone though.